The Case of FBA as a DEX Processing Model: DEX under CLOB and FBA

 \paragraph{$(Q+1)$-th level} We first show that $M_{Q+1} = 0$ is the OBE, i.e., $a^{Q+1}_{(I)} = P_I + \Delta_{Q+1}$.
 We write $a^{Q+1}_{(I)}$ as $a^{Q+1}$ in the following analysis for visual simplicity. (i) We show that safe profitable price improvements on the last quote with zero markups do not exist.
 First, an arbitrageur inserting a new $(Q+1)$-th quote with a price lower than $a^{Q+1}$ experiences a loss in expectation.
 Because the spread does not cover the potential jump in asset value.
 Similarly, the current $(Q+1)$-th quote issuer does not have the incentive to lower the quote.
 Second, the issuer is not incentivized to increase the quote either, i.e., to $\bar{a}^{Q+1} = P_I + \Delta_{Q+1}+ \epsilon$ for even a small $\epsilon>0$.
-Because this is not a safe price improvement: another arbitrageur can safely insert a quote at price $a^{Q+1}$ and push this issuer's new quote to be the $(Q+2)$-th quote but $Z_I\leq Q+1$.
-The expected profit after others' reaction is zero, which is less than the original profit.

-(ii) We next show that robust profitable deviation does not exist.
-Similar to the above reasoning, the owner of the $(Q+1)$-th quote is not incentivized to insert a new quote or update another quote to be the $(Q+1)$-th that deviates from zero markups.
+Because this is not a safe price improvement: another arbitrageur can safely insert a quote at price $a^{Q+1}$ and push this issuer's new quote to be the $(Q+2)$-th quote.
+Since $Z_I\leq Q+1$, the expected profit after others' reaction is zero, which is less than the original profit. (ii) With similar reasoning, we can show that robust profitable deviation does not exist.
+This is because the owner of the $(Q+1)$-th quote is not incentivized to insert a new quote or update another quote to be the $(Q+1)$-th that deviates from zero markups.

 \paragraph{$(k+1)$-th level} Suppose there do not exist safe profitable price improvements or robust profitable deviations on the $(k+1)$-th quote.
-The markups on the $(k+1)$-th level and onwards to the $(Q+1)$-th level are as stated.
+The markups on the $(k+1)$-th level and onwards to the $(Q+1)$-th level are as stated in \Cref{thm: fba}.